Disney's All-Star Music Resort: Recreation

 The resort includes two pools: the Calypso Pool, shaped like a guitar with a Three Caballeros fountain, and the Piano Pool, designed to resemble a grand piano.
 Additional activities include a playground, jogging trail, and nightly outdoor movie screenings under the stars.

-Disney Transportation
+Transportation

 Guests can access Walt Disney World theme parks, water parks, and Disney Springs via bus service.
 Buses run regularly to all major destinations within the resort complex.